krishnaa-1/Wantace-recipe-management/README.md

 - User authentication & authorization
 - Create, read, update, and delete (CRUD) recipes
 - Categorization of recipes
-- Search and filter functionality
+- Drag and Drop for Categorixation(User-friendly)
 - Image upload for recipes
 - User-friendly dashboard for recipe management